Alternative Dispute Resolution: Mandatory or Optional?

 ADR Reform

-Following the July 2021 report by the Civil Justice Council, it has been concluded that parties subject to a dispute can be ‘lawfully compelled to participate in ADR’.
+The Civil Justice Council’s July 2021 report concludes that parties involved in a dispute can be lawfully compelled to participate in ADR.
 This means that the court can make it an obligation for parties to participate in mediation before taking the matter to court.

 The report further pointed out that this obligation does not necessarily conflict with Article 6 of the European Convention on Human Rights, which states that everybody has the right to a fair trial.

 However, this is not a blanket requirement.
-The following must be taken into consideration before parties are compelled to participate in ADR:
+Before compelling parties to participate in ADR, consider the following:

 1. Costs and time burden on the parties